2023 Singaporean presidential election: Eligibility

 Candidates must satisfy either the public sector or private sector requirement.
 Under the public sector requirement, the candidate automatically qualifies if having held either a designated public office or the chief executive position of a key statutory board or government company.
 Under the private sector requirement, the candidate automatically qualifies if that person has been the chief executive of a company with S$500 million shareholders' equity and net profitability.
 Notwithstanding the aforementioned automatic tracks, candidates could also be qualified on a deliberative track where their abilities and experiences have been assessed by the Presidential Elections Committee (PEC) to be equivalent to either the public- or private-sector automatic track requirements.

 The presidency is required by the Constitution to be non-partisan.
 However, many former presidents, as well as former candidates, had ties with the long-ruling People's Action Party (PAP) prior to their candidacies.
 Tharman had served as an MP for the PAP.
-He was a cabinet minister from 2015 to 2023, and was once seen as a potential candidate for prime minister.
+He was a cabinet member from 2001 to 2023, and was once seen as a potential candidate for prime minister.
 Tharman was also described by the Reuters news agency as the candidate closest to the country's establishment.

 Ng had previous work experience with Singapore's sovereign wealth fund, the GIC, as well as the country's monetary authority.
 Tan had previous ties with the arm of the National Trades Union Congress that is now known as Income Insurance.
-Tan's candidacy also had the support of a number of opposition figures, including SDP's Tan Jee Say and Lim Tean with the Peoples Voice party as proposers, a mid-race endorsement from former presidential candidate and current PSP chairman Tan Cheng Bock (albeit in a personal capacity), as well as support from SDP's Chee Soon Juan and PPP leader Goh Meng Seng.
+Tan's candidacy also had the support of a number of opposition figures, including SDP's Tan Jee Say and Lim Tean with the Peoples Voice party as proposers, a mid-race endorsement from former presidential candidate and then PSP chairman Tan Cheng Bock (albeit in a personal capacity), as well as support from SDP's Chee Soon Juan and PPP's Goh Meng Seng.

 Following amendments to the Constitution, the 2017 presidential election was the first to be reserved for a particular racial community.
 (Note: In Singapore, its citizens are organised under the CMIO (Chinese–Malay–Indian–Other) system of categorisation.)
 It was restricted to candidates from the minority Malay community, who had not held the presidency since 1970.
 The 2023 presidential election was open to candidates of any racial community.